advaithprabhudev/Stock-Analyzer-Basic/README.md

-markdown# 📈 Stock Analyzer App
+# 📈 Stock Analyzer App

 > ⚠️ **Disclaimer:** This tool is for educational purposes only and should not be considered financial advice.
 Always do your own research and consult with a qualified financial advisor before making investment decisions.